GmenezesSilva/Serial_communication_GUI/README.md

 # Serial_communication_GUI

-Interface built during the Microcontrollers course at the Faculty
+Interface built during the Microcontrollers course at the Microcontroladores II Class